 When the fiduciary/beneficiary duties of handling a deceased loved one’s estate fall to a family member, the experience can be stressful and overwhelming in addition to the sorrow they’re already suffering through.
 The temptation, then, is just to get through it all as quickly as possible.
 And when selling a probate property, the family may just choose the first agent recommended to them.
 But that could be a huge mistake.
 Selling a probate property is a complex, lengthy, court-involved process that calls for the services of an agent who specializes.
-So let’s look at the benefits of selling a probate property with a Los Angeles agent who has the niche knowledge and training.
+So let’s look at the benefits of selling a probate property with a Riverside agent who has the niche knowledge and training.

 The benefits of selling a probate property assisted by the right agent are varied and numerous, but here are the main ones: